 - Some owners have the same lawyers, accountants or bank managers

 In an ideal world there are no conflicts of interest but that’s not always possible.
 Ask yourself: Can I live with these conflicts?
-I believe it’s important to disclose and discuss all potential issues before signing any agreement.
+It’s important to disclose and discuss all potential issues before signing any agreement.

 Expect ups and downs.
-It may take 1-2 years before a business takes off.
-Be prepared for erratic government decisions that will have an impact on your bottom line, and the patient services you can provide.
+It may take a few years before a business takes off.
+Be prepared for erratic government decisions that will have an impact on your bottom line and the patient services you can provide.

 Find a great practice manager – see my post 4 things to look for in a practice manager.
-A skilful management team is an excellent investment with good returns.
+A skilful management team is an excellent investment with good returns and will give you peace of mind.